 The Parental Responsibility Act requires the New Mexico State Game Commission to suspend the recreational and professional licenses of anyone who does not comply with court-ordered child support obligations.
-The purpose is to discourage parental neglect of children by suspending hunting, trapping and fishing privileges until failure to pay court-ordered child support has been corrected and a \$25 reinstatement fee has been paid.
+Hunting, trapping and fishing privileges are suspended until failure to pay court-ordered child support has been corrected and a \$25 reinstatement fee has been paid.
 For more information telephone NMDGF Field Operations Division: (505) 476-8065 or the NMDGF Information Center: 1-888-248-6866.